syyun13/python_coding_test/README.md

 # Python Coding Practices

-These are codes that I wrote to prepare for coding tests/interviews.
+These are codes written to prepare for coding tests/interviews on June - July 2020.

 All test examples come from [Programmers](https://programmers.co.kr/).